getgrav/grav-learn/pages/05.advanced/07.grav-development/docs.md

 ## ChangeLog Format

-The GetGrav.org site uses a custom ChangeLog format that is written in standard markdown but can be manipulated with some simple CSS.
+The GetGrav.org site uses a custom ChangeLog format that is written in standard markdown but can be manipulated with some simple CSS and [displayed in an attractive format](http://getgrav.org/downloads#changelog).
 In order to ensure your ChangeLogs can be parsed and formatted properly, please use this syntax:

 ```
 # vX.Y.Z